Béal Feirste: On a Quiet Street Where Old Ghosts Meet

 22366535_10155866527103885_2174215603833917910_n

-Do not be suprised to find Ireland’s oldest traditional pub packed with chatty Irish-speaking college crowds, breaking only to sing along to “Hello, Is It Me You’re Looking For?” and other bad slow jams with you.
+Do not be surprised to find some of Northern Ireland’s oldest traditional pubs like Kelly’s Cellars packed with chatty Irish-speaking college crowds, breaking from conversation only to sing along to “Hello, Is It Me You’re Looking For?” or “Sweet Caroline” and other uh, vintage American jams.

 Kellys 2

-Nearby via Castle Street, there is the Fountain Street Tavern, Voodoo Bar, City Picnic, and some other great places.
+Nearby via Castle Street, there is the Fountain Lane Tavern, Voodoo Bar, City Picnic, and some other great places.

 Fountain Tavern

-Best seafood chowder award goes to Fountain Tavern.
-Sorry, Boston.
+The best seafood chowder in Belfast award goes to Fountain Lane Tavern.
+My goodness.

 Fountain Tavern 2

 Our server invited us to beers across the street at the spooky Voodoo Bar.
-As the night ages, the clientele becomes more of a goth club with live shows upstairs.
+As the night passes at Voodoo, the clientele becomes more of a goth scene with live shows upstairs.

 Voodoo

-Another great and affordable place to eat on this block is the no frills City Picnic, with all types of decadent sandwiches and sides.
-We were in search of some traditional Irish food but it appears the city is phasing those places out for the changing Irish palette of stir-fry, curries, burgers, and chips.
+Another great place on this block is the no frills City Picnic, with all types of decadent sandwiches and sides.
+We were in search of some traditional Irish food but it appears the city is phasing out traditional fare for the changing palette that craves stir-fry, curries, burgers, and chips.

-I took the spicy chorizo chicken sandwich with Parmesan fries with a pint of beer.
+I took the spicy chorizo chicken sandwich with Parmesan fries.

 22851756_10155909347278885_3622124348567590605_n